 Acceptance Rate

-Both schools are among the most selective in the world, admitting only a small percentage of applicants who demonstrate exceptional academic achievements and extracurricular distinction.
+Harvard and Yale are some of the most selective institutions in the world, admitting only a small percentage of applicants who demonstrate exceptional academic achievements and extracurricular distinction.

-- Harvard: approximately 3% acceptance rate, reflecting its rigorous standards and vast applicant pool.
+- Harvard: Harvard has an acceptance rate of approximately 3.6%, reflecting its rigorous standards and vast applicant pool.

-These figures underscore the fierce competition and the importance of crafting a standout application.
+These figures underscore the fierce admissions competition and the importance of putting together a standout application.

 Cost of Attendance

-While both schools have high tuition costs due to their private status, they also offer some of the most generous financial aid packages in the world.
+While both Havard and Yale have high tuition costs due to their private status, they also offer generous financial aid packages.

 - Harvard: Estimated annual cost of $79,450.
 Over 55% of students receive financial aid, with many paying significantly less based on their family’s income.